hamzaamjad1000/BookReviews-API-Express/README.md

 ## BookReviews-API-Express

-This is a simple and functional REST API built using **Express.js**.
+This is a functional REST API built using **Express.js**.
 It allows users to register, log in, and manage book reviews.
 The project was developed as part of a Coursera peer-graded assignment, covering key concepts like routing, middleware, authentication using sessions & JWT, and asynchronous JavaScript using callbacks and promises.

 ---